Quest for Infamy

 Sound 8

-Quest for Infamy offers an authentic 90s era point & click adventure experience infused with role playing elements.
-It has a very offbeat sense of humor, interesting cast of characters and tons of locations to explore.
-The voice acting is a bit uneven and lack of hotspots can make some puzzles harder than they should be, but overall this is a game that all fans of the genre will appreciate and enjoy.
+Quest for Infamy offers an authentic 90s-era point-and-click adventure experience infused with role-playing elements.
+It has a very offbeat sense of humor, an interesting cast of characters, and many locations to explore.
+The voice acting is a bit uneven, and the lack of hotspots can make some puzzles harder than they should be, but overall, this is a game that all fans of the genre will appreciate and enjoy.

-Gameplay: Very true to the point & click adventures of the 90s.
+Gameplay: Quest for Infamy is very true to the spirit of point-and-click adventures of the 90s.

-Sound: Features a great soundtrack and full voice acting for all characters
+Sound: The game features a great soundtrack and full voice acting for all characters

 Summary 8.0 Great